 3. Fragment One likely isn’t the source of the Book of Abraham

 Most of the Book of Abraham was destroyed in the Great Chicago Fire of 1871.
-There are 11 remaining fragments, the first of which has often been thought to be the literal source material for the Book of Abraham.
+There are 11 remaining fragments, the first of which has often been thought to be the literal source material.

 “Much ink has been spilled over this assumption,” said Egyptologist Kerry Muhlestein.
 “Yet when we recognize it as an assumption, and turn it into a hypothesis . . . it [becomes] clear that Fragment I was not the source of the Book of Abraham.
 It was not what Joseph Smith was translating from.”